comworkio/comwork-cloud-wiki/tutorials/cli/public.md

 cwc configure
 ```

-You can tap enter if you want to keep the current value
+You can tap enter if you want to keep the current value:

 ```shell
 $ cwc configure